MVMA works to advance, empower, and protect the rights of Vietnamese Americans and other Maryland communities.

 - Provide interpretation and translation services

-- Screen seniors for eligibility, and provide assistance with public benefit application
+- Screen seniors for eligibility and provide assistance with public benefit applications

 - Provide outreach to seniors’ meetings to bring assistance and valuable resources to seniors